sourceryinstitute/OpenCoarrays/STATUS.md

 * For character assignments, some issues with padding and character kind conversions exist.
 * For array assignments, some issues with numeric type conversion exist.
-* Efficient strided array transfer support is available only for intrinsic types.
-* Overwriting a coarray with itself is not managed efficiently for strided transfers.

 Compiler-side (GCC) issues
 --------------------------